Two pound coin: Variants

 In addition to the standard designs there have been several variant reverse designs used on the £2 coin to commemorate important events.
 These are summarised in the table below.

 "Inverted effigy" coins

-In 2015, a small number of £2 Coins entered circulation that featured the Queen’s head rotated clockwise by approximately 150 degrees.
+In 2015, a small number of £2 coins entered circulation that featured the Queen’s head rotated clockwise by approximately 150 degrees.
 The Royal Mint stated that the misalignment of the Queen’s effigy was "almost certainly the result of one of the dies working loose and rotating during the striking process".
-Change Checker, a coin dealing website, suggest that the Inverted Effigy may have affected as few as around just 3,250 coins.
+Change Checker, a coin dealing website, suggests that the rotated die may have affected as few as around 3,250 coins.

-Status as legal tender

-Current £2 coins are legal tender to any amount.
-However, "legal tender" has a very specific and narrow meaning which relates only to the repayment of debt to a creditor, not to everyday shopping or other transactions.
-Specifically, coins of particular denominations are said to be "legal tender" when a creditor must by law accept them in redemption of a debt.
-The term does not mean - as is often thought - that a shopkeeper has to accept a particular type of currency in payment.
-A shopkeeper is under no obligation to accept any specific type of payment, whether legal tender or not; conversely they have the discretion to accept any payment type they wish.